hkim60/profile-hyde/about.md

 I have developed my professional ability through journalistic reporting and writing and a working experience.
 I am currently a member of the press at KUSA, the Korean UIowa Student Association.
 Not only writing but also by taking multimedia storytelling, I have technological skills in Adobe Photoshop and Final Cut.

-As a college student, I like learning different languages and love watching movies with friends.
+As a college student, I like learning different languages and love watching movies.

 ## Setup